organisciak/dissertation/document/5_design_objective.md

 ### Time-Limited Interface

-As hinted at during my past work, not all crowdsourcing contribution cases require more focus; sometimes a worker in a quicker mode of thinking contributes more consistent and reliable work.
+Not all crowdsourcing contribution cases require more focus; sometimes a worker in a quicker mode of thinking contributes more consistent and reliable work.
+This was the case in an incidental finding reported in Chapter 6, where asking workers performing subjective opinion-based tasks to explain their judgement seemed to change the judgment habits themselves.

 In contrast to the training and feedback interfaces, which will serve to slow down workers and make them more focused on their contributions, the final data collection interface will pursue the opposite approach.
 The time-limited interface encourages quicker interactions by giving users a timer to complete all tasks.